symphopkins/symphopkins/README.md

 # Hello, I'm Symphony 👋🏾

+Welcome to my GitHub profile!
 I'm a second year M.S.
 Student passionate about integrating data science with psychology.
-Welcome to my GitHub profile!
-I am currently enrolled in a text mining course that covers text analytics— the practice of extracting valuable insights from unstructured text, including sources like social media, emails, and web pages, using Python.
-Over the next few months, my projects will revolve around applying text mining techniques.
+I am currently enrolled in a text mining course so over the next few months, my projects will revolve around applying techniques from the course.
+Feel free to look into my repositories, where you'll find a variety of projects incorporating techniques such as data cleaning, querying, modeling, analysis, and visualization.

 ## 🛠️ Technical Skills
 - **Languages:** Python, SQL, R